rramo012/kubernetes-demo/README.md

 ### Making Chages
 Each applications has a docker-compose file that will allow you to running containers. `docker-compose up` from the app/`language` folder and the stack will be created from your local files.

+While using docker-compose: PHP APP runs on port 8900.
+Node APP runs on port 9000.
+Python APP runs on port 8200.